dAvzdev/Password-Hashing-Demo/README.md

 # Password-Hashing-Demo
-This “Project focused on applying cybersecurity concepts using Java, exploring its use in business environments.”
+"This Project focused on applying cybersecurity concepts using Java, exploring its use in business environments.”